 |

-at the Gnessins Musical Pedagogical College and Institute, where he studied in
+educated at the Gnessin Musical Pedagogical College and Institute, where

-professor Genrikh Talalyan's class.
-Prior to 1982, Gandelsman was playing
+he studied in professor Genrikh Talalyan's class.
+Prior to 1982,

-Boris Garlitsky, violinist, was a student of Yuri Yankelevich and
+Boris Garlitsky, violinist, is a laureate of the Paganini

-Garlitsky is a founder of the ensemble.
-He has performed with the
+is a founder of the ensemble.
+He has performed with the Moscow Virtuosi

-"Moscow Virtuosi" in Moscow, Leningrad, Vienna, Madrid, Tokyo, Munich,
+in Moscow, Leningrad, Vienna, Madrid, Tokyo, Munich and Los Angeles.

 G. Handel